 revisions, and rewriting.

-I'm exceptionally great at providing analysis, editorial, and ghostwriting
+I'm second to none at providing analysis, editorial, and ghostwriting

 help.
 That's why even Hollywood screenwriters rely on me to tell them whether